AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 You can, however, check if a number is an integer using the simple function ``Number.isInteger()`` that returns a boolean accordingly.

+Reference
+^^^^^^^^^

+To learn more about numbers and how to operate efficiently with them check the `Mozilla's Javascript documentation on Strings <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number>`__

 On operating across types
 -------------------------

+Javascript's need for acceptance is very patent in the way it always complies with your commands instead of warning you or throwing error messages at you when you're doing things that are conflictive.
+This is both a blessing and a curse since for perfect human beings it saves times and for real ones it just hides basic mistakes so that it takes hundreds of years and thousands of ``console.log`` statements to find.

+A place where this is important (and also relevant for the topic of this section) is in converting variable types from and to others depending on the operations we perform with them.
+For example, when multiplying a boolean and a number javascript automatically changes the boolean to a ``0`` (false) or a ``1`` (true); when summing a number and a string the value of the number gets converted to text and both strings are concatenated; etc...

+There are way too many scenarios to cover in this basic introduction, so we advice the novice use to double check operations between variables as well as to read the documentation cited in references.

+But do not be discouraged, these are quirky aspects of javascript that you learn to live with soon enough and even take advantage of them in many situation...
+It just takes practice [#f3]_

 .. rubric:: Footnotes

 .. [#f1] Except for members of the Royal Family and horseshow crabs, obviously.
+.. [#f2] Which it would not understand and therefor show an error.
+.. [#f3] The word practice in the context my refer to making lots of mistakes, getting desperate or simply spending more time getting intimate with our beloved cJS section on BB